nasa-gibs/worldview/doc/testing.md

 # Testing

-Run the entire test suite using `npm test`
+Run the entire test suite using `npm test`.

 ## Linting